grikomsn/puppet-scraper/README.md

 ### Access the browser instance

-Scrappeteer also exposes the browser instance if you want to do things manually:
+PuppetScraper also exposes the browser instance if you want to do things manually:

 ```js
 const browser = instance.___internal.browser;